MbinOrg/mbin/README.md

 Mbin a fork of kbin, community-focused.
 Feel free to discuss on [Matrix](#mbin:melroy.org) & to create Pull Requests.

 **Important:** Mbin focused of what the community wants, pull requests can be merged by any repo member.
 Discussions are [taken place on Matrix](#mbin:melroy.org) then _consensus_ is taken place by the community.
 If approved by the community, no additional reviews are required on the PR.
+It's build on trust.

 Mbin is a modular, decentralized content aggregator and microblogging platform running on the Fediverse network.
 It can communicate with many other ActivityPub services, including Mastodon, Lemmy, Pleroma, Peertube.
 The initiative aims to